A noise-robust Monte Carlo method for electric field calculations in EMC3: Conclusion

 \section{Conclusion}

-In this work, we presented the Monte Carlo Gradient Approximation method for computing the electrical field.
-We demonstrated how to derive a new equation for the electical field from the electrical potential and discussed the challenges associated with approximating the source term in this formulation.
-With a numerical experiment, we illustrated that the method works and achieves a lower relative error than FD, even when we set the $ \p{y} E_y $ to zero.
+In this work, we presented the Monte Carlo Gradient Approximation method for computing the electric field.
+We demonstrated how to derive a new equation for the electrical field from the electric potential and discussed the challenges associated with approximating the source term in this formulation.
+With a numerical experiment, we illustrated that the method works and achieves a lower relative error than FD, even when we set $ \p{y} E_y $ to zero.
 Lastly, we showed that the method achieves better robustness to noise compared to finite differences for decreasing grid sizes.

 For future work, more realistic test cases need to be considered to further assess the accuracy and applicability of the Monte Carlo Gradient Approximation method.
 These may include cases with Bohm boundary conditions and non-rectangular grids.
 Such test cases are necessary to assess whether neglecting $ \p{y} E_y $ is justified.
-If omitting this source term introduces a significant bias, more advanced strategies for handling source terms in the electric field equations are needed.
+If omitting this source term introduces a significant bias, more advanced strategies for handling source terms in the electric field equations may be needed.